For Inpatient Admission:410-448-6260 410-448-6260

-We offer both inpatient and outpatient services to help you gain the knowledge, strength and confidence needed to navigate your new life.
+Through our inpatient and outpatient services, you will gain the knowledge, strength and confidence needed to achieve your full potential.

 Your Recovery Team

-Our experts work closely with you, your family and caregivers throughout the entire rehabilitation process.
-Our clinical experts include:
+Our experts work closely with you, your family and caregivers throughout the rehabilitation process.

 - Physicians specializing in physical medicine and rehabilitation